-Cut-off point for dealing requests:

-Dealing frequency and Dealing Days:

-"Dealing Days" for this Sub-fund are every Business Day.
+Cut-off point for dealing requests: 11:59.
+Dealing frequency and Dealing Days: "Dealing Days" for this Sub-fund are every Business Day.
 Accounting dates Annual: 31 December in each year.
-Interim: 31 March, 30 June and 30 September in each year.
+Interim: 31 March, 30 June and 30 September in each year, or any other additional date as deemed appropriate by the Operator.
 Income allocation dates Annual: Last day of February in each year.
-Interim: Last day of May, August and November in each year.
+Interim: Last day of May, August and November in each year, or any other additional date as deemed appropriate by the Operator.
 Treatment of income This Sub-fund operates an income reserve account (see 11.3.2).
 Maximum expected level of leverage in accordance with the gross method: 200%.
 Maximum expected level of leverage in accordance with the 110%.

-commitment method: Allocation of charges:
+commitment method: